 Where to find a trustworthy contractor?

 We know that finding reliable and trustworthy outsourcers can be a headache for a startup.
-But at least, you can do these 3 small things to protect yourself before entrusting your idea to anyone.
+But at least you can do these three small things to protect yourself before entrusting your idea to anyone.

 Perform a background check

 First of all, Google a company name and check out their website and client reviews.
-Then visit platforms like Behance and Dribbble and thoroughly study their design works.
-Companies who value their reputation care about their online presence and showcase what they can.
+Then, visit platforms like Behance and Dribbble and thoroughly study their design works.
+Companies that value their reputation care about their online presence and showcase what they can do.

-At Purrweb we even run the blog in order to share our knowledge and help you learn about the experience we have in full-cycle app development.
+At Purrweb, we even run a blog to share our knowledge and help you learn about our experience in full-cycle app development.

 Think about time

 Our experience says if you want to test a business idea, React Native is the perfect solution that saves time and your budget.
-At Purrweb, the average time required to develop a fully-functional React Native app from scratch is 3 months.
-Once it’s done, go share the product with users and get initial feedback or present it to investors and get financial support.
+At Purrweb, the average time required to develop a fully functional React Native app from scratch is three months.
+Once it’s done, go share the product with users and get initial feedback, or present it to investors and get financial support.

 Trust your guts